How Our Reusable Containers Are Washed and Sanitised

 Take advantage of benefits using the Washsmart system

-One benefit of using the Washsmart system for reusable containers is the reduction of waste that heads to local landfills.
-Use of reusable sharps containers and effective sanitation systems has saved over 26 million kg of plastic that was formerly diverted to landfills.
+One benefit of using the Washsmart system for reusable containers is the reduction of waste that heads to incineration.
+Use of reusable sharps containers and effective sanitation systems has saved over 26 million kg of plastic that was formerly diverted to high-temperature incineration.

 Reusability equates to sustainability, enhanced recycling processes, greater attention paid to waste segregation, and solutions that focus on helping our healthcare partners and facilities achieve greater results in segregation, environmentally responsible processes, and related cost reduction for waste management practices.